Day 1 – Friday 3rd June

 Day 5 – Tuesday 7th June

 This morning is free to explore the lovely village of Oberammergau and visit the Museum & celebrate Mass at a local church.
-Enjoy some time to explore Oberammergau’s colorful frescos known as “Luftlmalereien” on house facades and to visit wood carving shops with amazing array of nativity scenes and religious figures.
+Enjoy some time to explore Oberammergau’s colourful frescos known as “Luftlmalereien” on house facades and to visit wood carving shops with amazing array of nativity scenes and religious figures.
 Following lunch, we will make our way to the world famous theatre to attend the performance of a lifetime, the 42nd Oberammergau Passion Play.
 The sleepy village springs to life every ten years to put on a play that draws the world upon it!
 We, too, will become part of mission of the Passion of Christ, the greatest story ever told.
 We all share His message of faith and love!
 The Oberammergau Passion Play tells the story of the Passion of Christ, beginning with His entry into Jerusalem, followed by His trial, crucifixion, resurrection and ascension.
 The play is held in a beautiful open air theatre that is praised for its superb acoustics.
 There are 2,000 actors (and live animals), they include local wood carvers, hotel owners, students, teachers, children, all of them interrupt their schedules to become actors, singers, orchestra members and stagehands.
 Requirements are strict: all actors must be born in Oberammergau, or have lived there 20 years, or be married to a villager and a resident for 10 years.
 All natural makeup, such as men let their hair and beards grow a year before the play.

 Your Tickets are Category 2